permguard/permguard/site/content/docs/0.1/policy-as-code/authz-model.md

 }
 ```

-The `PermGuard` decision engine loads the policy storage based on the input type and ID existing in the input zone.
+The `Permguard` decision engine loads the policy storage based on the input type and ID existing in the input zone.

 | PATH                                    | VALUES | DESCRIPTION                                                            |
 |-----------------------------------------|--------|------------------------------------------------------------------------|